 - Paseo de los Tristes – head back to Plaza Nueva and continue walking north along the River Darro to this pretty but sad ‘walk of the sad ones’ where ancient funeral processions were held.
 Be careful of the cars, which drive on the same path!

-If you want a handy map with the exact route and relevant history, pick up a copy of his 2018 guide book.
+If you want a handy map with the exact route and relevant history, pick up a copy of his guide book here.

 You Might Also Enjoy: